frontegg/frontegg-react/packages/auth/README.md

 const plugins = [
   AuthPlugin({
     routes: {
+      /**
-      authenticatedUrl: '/', /* the page whither need to redirect in the case when a user is authenticated */
+       * the page whither need to redirect in the case when a user is authenticated */
+      authenticatedUrl: '/',
+      /**
-      loginUrl: '/account/login', /* the page whither need to redirect in the case when a user is not authenticated */
+       * the page whither need to redirect in the case when a user is not authenticated */
+      loginUrl: '/account/login',
+      /**
-      logoutUrl: '/account/logout', /* navigating to this url, AuthProvider will logout and remove coockies */
+       * navigating to this url, AuthProvider will logout and remove coockies */
+      logoutUrl: '/account/logout',
+      /**
-      activateUrl: '/account/activate', /* the page whither need to redirect in the case when a user want to activate his account */
+       * the page whither need to redirect in the case when a user want to activate his account */
+      activateUrl: '/account/activate',
+      /**
-      forgetPasswordUrl: '/account/forgot/password', /* the page in the case a user forgot his account password */
+       * the page in the case a user forgot his account password */
+      forgetPasswordUrl: '/account/forgot/password',
+      /**
-      resetPasswordUrl: '/account/reset/password', /* the page whither need to redirect in the case when a user redirected from reset password url */
+       * the page whither need to redirect in the case when a user redirected from reset password url */
+      resetPasswordUrl: '/account/reset/password',
     },
     //...rest options
   })